CouchCMS/Documentation/src/contents/tags-reference/editable/richtext.md

 # type = 'richtext'

-Editable region of _richtext_ type is used to allow users to easily input HTML formatted text without manually keying in the HTML tags.<br/>
+Editable region of _richtext_ type is used to allow users to easily input HTML formatted text without manually keying in the HTML tags.
 For this type, Couch creates an instance of a WYSIWYG richtext editor ([CKEditor](http://ckeditor.com/)) containing almost all the editing features present in desktop editing applications like MS Word.

 An editable region of _richtext_ type can be defined this way -